saleh-noures/SpringBootCloudMicroservicesPlayGround/README.md

         -Run "rabbitmq-server" Or click on the "RabbitMQ Service - Start" -To verify the RabbitMQ is working, open http://localhost:15672/ . use username:guest Password:guest.

 ####	You can also or download and use the RabbitMQ docker image rather than installing it.
-You can run a contaier from the image using this command:
+You can download the image, create and start the container using this command:
 	docker run -d --name rabbit-name-management -p 15672:15672 -p 5672:5672 -p 5671:5671 rabbitmq:3-management
  ###    2-Start the servers in this order:
         -Configuration Server